Set up development environment

 npm create ton@latest

 This will run an interactive script to create the project template.
-You can enter anything you want, but if you want to follow the same paths as in this guide, choose the following:
+You can enter anything you want, but if you want to follow the same names and options as in this guide, choose the following:

 - Project name: